Last Updated on February 1, 2021 by Nancie

 Yesterday actually brought a second Fox Sparrow, although every time the two got near each other, one would lash out at the other.
 So they mostly kept to separate feeding areas.
 I had so much seed spread out that this wasn’t a problem.

-Blackbirds, Grackles & Starlings
+Blackbirds, Grackles & Starlings Appear When it Snows

 All that seed not surprisingly also brought in flocks of other birds too.
 With the very warm weather we’ve been having up until now and spring so close, we’ve been seeing spring flocks of Red-Winged Blackbirds, Common Grackles and European Starlings.
 They all showed up yesterday, attracted by the seed spread over the hard snowy ground.